Boson Stars Hosting Black Holes: Conclusion

 We then consider an approximate form of the density profile compatible with the boundary conditions of the exact numerical solution, the ansatz given in Eq.~\eqref{eq:ansatz}.
 Following an approach based on minimizing the effective potential of the system, we derive the mass-radius relation of the BS-BH system given in Eq.~\eqref{eq:mass-rad_rel}.
 Compared to our numerical results, we found good qualitative agreement, with quantitative agreement within a few percent for attractive interactions.
 For repulsive interactions, we find similar quantitative agreement when the ratio between the black hole and boson star masses $\kappa < 0.3$.
-This suggests applications of our approximate results in the context of DM halos around BHs, with a core comprising a self-gravitating Bose-Einstein condensate with attractive interactions, such as for axion-like particles.
+This suggests applications of our approximate results in the context of DM halos around BHs, with a core comprising a self-gravitating Bose-Einstein condensate with attractive interactions, such as for axionlike particles.

 Finally, we study the phenomenology of the system in the context of gravitational waves emitted from the extreme-mass ratio inspiral of this system with a second black hole.
-The presence of the DM environment results in additional power loss during the merger, inducing GW dephasing.
-To compute this power loss, we apply a formula for dynamical friction that accounts for the quantum pressure of the light scalar particles around the second black hole.
+The presence of the DM environment results in additional energy loss during the merger, inducing GW dephasing.
+To compute the energy lost, we apply a formula for dynamical friction that accounts for the quantum pressure of the light scalar particles around the second black hole.
 Through a Fisher matrix forecast, we reveal the parameter space of the mass of ULDM and coupling that may be detected based on half a year of observation time by LISA in Fig.~\ref{fig:constraints}, based on the GW dephasing effect.